Carpal Tunnel Syndrome - Surgery

 - Severe symptoms restrict normal daily activities, such

-as when there is a persistent loss of feeling or coordination in the fingers or
+- There is a persistent loss of feeling or coordination in the fingers or

 - There is damage to the